 The US Department of Labor has long identified ESOPs as an enforcement priority due to rampant abuses by plan service providers, and the firm has worked closely with the DOL on lawsuits.
 Bailey Glasser’s ESOP practice strives to obtain real money for our clients and create real changes in the industry.

 Bailey Glasser has a long history of representing employees and retirees harmed by hidden or excessive fees, or imprudent investments, in their 401(k) plans.
 Our experienced team understands the various ways financial-services companies can profit from workers’ hard-earned retirement savings.
-We have successfully recovered over $100 million on behalf of our clients, as well as provided meaningful improvements to retirement plans across the country.
+We have successfully litigated at all levels, including the United States Supreme Court, recovered over $100 million on behalf of our clients, and provided meaningful improvements to retirement plans across the country.

 Our team represents plan participants and beneficiaries in claiming the benefits that they were promised, and earned, under the written terms of their pension plans.
 In addition, plan sponsors are prohibited by law from amending qualified plans to decrease participants’ “accrued benefits” and from eliminating or reducing certain “protected benefits.”
 We have attorneys experienced in “anti-cutback rule” litigation.
 Bailey Glasser has recently been spearheading litigation alleging that actuarial assumptions used to determine optional forms of benefits or early retirement benefits are outdated.
 We are seeking losses to participants caused by use of outdated actuarial assumptions that cause benefits to be paid that are not actuarially equivalent to the annual monthly benefit (typically expressed as a single life annuity) payable at normal retirement age.